The Ramblers (draft)

 “It is my great shame to admit, while pleading for discretion, that I just learned my sister and her husband ran the canteen and cinema at Bergen-Belsen.
 I compromised their safety and they cooperated in response as so many died.
 I am as guilty as any.” she trailed in a flood of tears.

 The car stopped and two weathered-faced Italian State Police officers moved forward from the grand entrance steps with one opening and extending the brace of the door with his full shadow to conceal the exiting passengers.
-Rosie comforts Marlene during the quick ascent and entrance as Benedetto parried in diversion, “If I were welcome, we could take in the aesthetics of the Holy Stairs across streets and the magnificent Cathedral of Rome on our left.”
+Rosie comforts Marlene during the quick ascent and entrance as Benedetto parried in diversion, “If I were welcome, we could take in the aesthetics of the Holy Stairs across the street and the magnificent Cathedral of Rome on our left.”

 Marlene brushed Benedetto’s elbow compassionately to disclose her disillusionment as heavy boots cordoned dragged feet in echoes.
-Her askance look murmured “there is blood on the floor” to Rosie.
+Her askance look murmured “There is blood on the floor” to Rosie.

 Gunfire resounded as Luigi Longo and Sandro Pertini hurried from the Hall of Emperors with martial ethos to rein in an excoriating tempest from Ivanoe Bonomi, who, while noting the guests from the doorway to the Hall of Pontiffs, furiously decried under the impediments of growing political embarrassment, “Must the brigades be so strident in their defensive training?
 Pope Pius XII may be on retreat to Castel Gandolfo, but Monsignor Giovanni Battista Montini will bring the Vatican Gendarmerie.”